letho1608/texor/docs/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using GitHub's [issue tracker](https://github.com/nexor-ai/nexor/issues)

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/nexor-ai/nexor/issues/new).

 ## Write bug reports with detail, background, and sample code